 Muscles always need to be alert and ready for fight/flight reflex activity for survival, which means though deactivated they are still partially ignited.
 To this end 1/3 of muscles are in the facilitation state, 1/3 in a state of relaxation and 1/3 is actually either going into a state of facilitation or deactivation.
 Thus a tension is maintained within the skeletal muscles so that they are constantly ready for the fight/flight reflex to activate when needed and also, prevents the muscle from being damaged (torn) or coming off the bones.

 The problem with Scoliosis is that this muscle tone, instead of being a 1/3 of muscles in the facilitation state, 1/3 in a state of relaxation and 1/3 either going into a state of facilitation or deactivation, it is like 1/4 facilitation state, 1/3 relaxation and 1/2 coming or going.
-To this extent the muscle tone sequence is screwed up neurologically and this causes constant back pain as there is an out of sequence muscle tone in the reactive muscle system creating Gait Disorders.
+To this extent the muscle tone sequence is screwed up neurologically and this causes constant back pain and scoliosis pain as there is an out of sequence muscle tone in the reactive muscle system creating Gait Disorders.